-An Executive Committee shall include the President, Vice-President, President-Elect, Past President, Secretary, and Treasurer from the Regional Board of Directors.
+An Executive Committee shall include the President, Vice-President, President-Elect, Past President, Secretary/ Treasurer from the Regional Board of Directors.
 The responsibility of this committee is to make decisions in a time of emergency or when the board as a whole cannot be available.
+To conduct business on behalf of the board of directors, a quorum of the Executive Committee must be present.
 The committee will respond back to the Board for belated approval.
 The President has the authority to call this committee together and must notify the other Board members of its intent.

 The officers and governors shall be elected by the membership in accordance with the procedures as detailed in Article XII.
 Officers and governors will be seated following the Regional meeting held in conjunction with the Annual International Conference of the Association.

 The officers' duties and terms are as follows:

 6.4.1 President – The President shall serve for one year.
 The office of President shall automatically be filled by the person who served as Vice-President during the preceding year.
 The President will act as Chairman of the Board of Governors and shall conduct the business of the Region in accordance with the Association Bylaws, Policy and Procedures Guidelines, and the bylaws of the Region.
 He/she may call special meetings of the Board or Executive Committee whenever it is deemed necessary.
 He/she shall also call a meeting when requested by a majority of the membership.
 He/she may serve as an ex-officio member of any committee of the Region.
 He/she shall perform all duties commensurate with the office.